Help us share our love of a great story

 Your donations pay for:

-Staging performances throughout the Spiti Valley, with an aim of reaching 1000 children and families
+Staging performances throughout the Spiti Valley, with an aim of reaching 1200 children and families (10% of population)

-Workshops with 'Lets Open a Book' for local teachers to aid reading aloud
+Workshops with 'Lets Open a Book' for local teachers to empower reading aloud

 Craft workshops for children to make instruments and toys from collected litter and reused materials